Dr. techn. Dr. phil. Gregor Michael Hörzer

 Conference and Workshop Contributions

 Gregor M. Hoerzer (2019): Physicalism, Panpsychism and the Nature of Physical Properties.
-MüBiOs Workshop, Bielefeld University, Germany.
+MüBiOs Workshop, Bielefeld, Germany.

 Gregor M. Hoerzer (2018): How to Make a Panpsychist Physicalism Possible (Talk).
 10th International Conference of the German Society for Analytic Philosophy (GAP.10), Cologne, Germany.